Lady Shani

-Lady Shani (born March 2, 1993) is the ring name of a Mexican luchadora enmascarada, or masked professional wrestler, under contract with Lucha Libre AAA Worldwide.
+Lady Shani (born March 2, 1993) is the ring name of a Mexican professional wrestler, under contract with Lucha Libre AAA Worldwide.
 She made her debut in 2009 and until 2015 worked under the more generic name Sexy Lady before adopting her current name that same year.
 Initially she portrayed a ruda (a heel, or villain) but in 2017 she changed sides and became a tecnica (the face, or fan favorite).
 She is the cousin of Ludark Shaitan, with whom she both teamed with and fought against early in her career.
 Lady Shani's real name is not a matter of public record, which is traditional for masked wrestlers in Mexico who have not been unmasked.

-She is a two time AAA Reina de Reinas Champion in AAA; first from 2017 to early 2018, and again from December 2, 2018.
+She is a two time AAA Reina de Reinas Champion in AAA; first from 2017 to early 2018, and again from December 2018 to June 2019.
 One of the highlights of her career was a Lucha de Apuestas ("bet match") win over Faby Apache at Triplemanía XXVI, where Apache was forced to have her hair shaved off afterward.